 "To improve and recognize innovation and R&D as a driving force of economic growth and a competitive edge for Hungary, while representing the needs of businesses to enhance this development."

-The Innovation Policy Task Force has defined four main objectives for the period of 2015-2017:
+The Innovation Policy Task Force has defined four main objectives for the 2017- 2020 period:

 - Stimulate high-value added R&D projects that lay a solid groundwork for sustainable growth after 2020;

 - Create scalable pilot opportunities driven by future technologies and innovation.